Officials: Inmates assault 3 Tennessee correctional officers

 CENTERVILLE, Tenn.
-(AP) — Officials say a Tennessee prison is on lockdown after three correctional officers were assaulted during a disturbance involving more than a dozen inmates.
+(AP) — Officials say a Tennessee prison is on lockdown after three correctional officers were assaulted, including two who were stabbed, during a disturbance involving 16 inmates.

-Tennessee Department of Correction spokeswoman Neysa Taylor told WSMV-TV the inmates attacked the officers, holding one of them hostage, Sunday afternoon at a housing unit at the Turnkey Center Industrial Complex.
-The prison is located in Hickman County, about 60 miles (96 kilometers) southwest of Nashville.
+The Tennessee Department of Correction says the inmates attacked the officers, holding one hostage for three hours Sunday afternoon at a housing unit at the Turney Center Industrial Complex.
+The prison is in Hickman County, about 60 miles (96 kilometers) southwest of Nashville.

-Taylor said the department deployed its Special Operations Unit, which gained control after about three hours.
+The department says it deployed its Special Operations Unit, which gained control after about three hours.

 The injured officers were airlifted to a hospital.
-Prison officials would not release their conditions or say if any inmates were injured.
+One was released overnight and two others remained hospitalized.
+Both were reported in stable condition.

 Most Read Stories

-Note: This story has been edited to correct the name of the prison to Turney Center Industrial Complex, not Turnkey.